MKesenheimer/gnuRadio_modules/gr-extract_payload/README.md

 01010111111111
 ```

 the `n` bits after this pattern are extracted.
-In this example, this would result with `n = 12`:
+In this example, this would result with `n = 12` in:
 ```
 011011001101
 ```